galexrt/k8s-vagrant-multi-node/README.md

 ### Show `make` targets
 ```
 $ make help
-clean                          Destroy master and node VMs
+clean                          Destroy master and node VMs.
-clean-data                     Remove data (shared folders) and other disks from all VMs
+clean-data                     Remove data (shared folders) and disks from all VMs.
+clean-master                   Remove the master VM.
+clean-node-%                   Remove a node VM, where `%` is the number of the node.
-help                           Show help menu
+help                           Show this help menu.
-kubectl                        Configure kubeconfig using `kubectl config`
+kubectl                        Configure kubeconfig using `kubectl config` (automatically done by `up` target).
-load-image                     Load local Docker image into master and node VMs
+load-image                     Load local/pulled Docker image into master and all node VMs.
+load-image-master              Load local/pulled image into master VM.
+load-image-node-%              Load local/pulled image into node VM, where `%` is the number of the node.
+preflight                      Run checks and gather variables, used for the the `up` target.
-master                         Start up masters (automatically done by `up` target)
+start-master                   Start up master VM (automatically done by `up` target).
-nodes                          Start up the nodes by utilizing the `node-X` target.
+start-nodes                    Start up the nodes by utilizing the `node-X` target (automatically done by `up` target).
-preflight                      Gather checks and variables for the the `up` target
+start-node-%                   Start a node VM, where `%` is the number of the node.
+status-master                  Show status of the master VM.
+status-node-%                  Show status of a node VM, where `%` is the number of the node.
-status                         Show status of master and node VMs
+status                         Show status of master and node VMs.
+stop-master                    Stop/Halt the master VM.
+stop-node-%                    Stop/Halt a node VM, where `%` is the number of the node.
-stop                           Stop/Halt all masters and nodes
+stop                           Stop/Halt all masters and nodes.
-token                          Generate a kubeadm join token
+token                          Generate a kubeadm join token, if needed (token file is `DIRECTORY_OF_MAKEFILE/.vagrant/KUBETOKEN`).
-up                             Start master and nodes
+up                             Start Kubernetes Vagrant multi-node cluster.
+Creates, starts and bootsup the master and node VMs.
 ```

 ## Variables